gunjanpatil/answering_natural_questions/README.md

 2. **Setup**:

     To download, unzip and install all necessary packages,run setup.sh.
+This takes around 4-5 minutes, might vary depending on the network's downloading speed.
     ```bash setup.sh```

 3. **Training**